Skin Moles … Removal and Prevention

 Apparently something in each—sugars? acids?—breaks down or dissolves the mole.
 Whatever the actual chemical explanation, these home remedies do seem to work.
 But just because these remedies are “natural,” please don’t think they’re either magic or instantaneous.
 Plan to apply your item of choice on your mole three or four times a day for at least 10 days to see any difference.
 The whole treatment might take up to 4-8 weeks.

-A customer writes in glowing terms about our High Frequency Ray device, applied to a small mole she’s had “forever” on her hand: I did it for one or two minutes, two days in a row.
+A customer writes in glowing terms about our High Frequency Ray device, applied to a small mole she’s had “forever” on her hand: I did it for one or two minutes [with the Curved or Pointer electrode], two days in a row.
 After healing, the mole’s remainder was hardly visible at all.
 I applied the Pointer electrode one more time, and after it healed … vanished!

 WARNING: Do exercise caution.
 Not every case is right for the High Frequency Ray.
 Watch out for these factors…